benjaminsnorris/bennorris.com/_drafts/hitting-a-milestone.md

 One of the ways that your mind lies is saying that you don’t have a mental illness.
 You don’t need help.
 You are just looking for attention.
 You will just waste other people’s time if you try to get help.
 Stop whining and suck it up.

 Every once in a while, it is helpful to have some truth shoved through the lies and remember that this is a real thing that I’m struggling with.
 It’s ok to have needs.
 It’s ok to ask for help.

 I deserve to feel happy.
+And so do you!

 ## Something else